 How to minimize the risk:

 The best solution is to have your teen bring along the “brick” (the plug) that goes with the device, so they can plug it directly into an electrical outlet, rather than just plugging a charging cord into the public USB charger, says Lacey, who adds that it also will keep your device safe from a potential surge.

 There are a lot of ways that all of us can get duped these days, says Lacey.
 But, she reminds parents to tell their teens that there’s no shame in getting caught—it could happen to any of us.
-The important thing is to recognize what to do differently the next time.
+The important thing is to learn how to spot an online scam and to recognize what to do differently the next time.